Anubhav-02/Inventory-Management-/README.md

 - 📋 View all products
 - 🔍 Search & filter products
 - ✏️ Update product details
-- ❌ Delete products (soft delete)
+- ❌ Delete products
 - ⚠️ Check for **low stock products** (less than 5 items left)

 ---

 ## 🛠 What Technologies Are Used?
 - **C#** → A programming language made by Microsoft.
 - **.NET Core** → A free framework to build applications (the engine running this backend).
 - **SQLite** → A small database saved as a file (used here to store products).
-- **Swagger** → A tool that shows all available APIs in a simple webpage, so you can test them without coding.
+- **Postman** → A tool that shows all available APIs in a simple webpage, so you can test them without coding.

 ---

 ## 📥 Installation Guide (Step by Step)
 Follow these steps carefully (**no coding knowledge required**):
 ### 1. Install Required Tools
 - Install **.NET 8 SDK (or latest)** → [Download here](https://dotnet.microsoft.com/en-us/download)
 - Install **Git** (to download this project) → [Download here](https://git-scm.com/downloads)